Nike Stock: Should You Buy the Dip?

 *Stock Advisor returns as of September 30, 2022

-Justin Pope has no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Nike.
+Demitri Kalogeropoulos has positions in Nike.
+The Motley Fool has positions in and recommends Lululemon Athletica and Nike.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.